charlax/python-education/learning-python/02-the-language.md

 - Namespaces are created at different moments and have different lifetimes.

 #### Scope

+❓ Questions to ask orally:

+- What is a scope?

 > A scope is a textual region of a Python program where a namespace is directly accessible.
 “Directly accessible” here means that an unqualified reference to a name attempts to find the name in the namespace.